Nevue Fine Art Marketing

 Do you know how much money you would like to earn every month?

-Do you know who your target audience is hand how to find them?
+Do you know who your target audience is and how to find them?

 You need to know what your objectives are before you can create an effective art marketing plan.

-A dream is defined as being able to contemplate the possibility of doing something.
+A dream is defined as contemplating the possibility of doing something.

 A goal is defined as the object of a person’s ambition or effort; an aim or desired result.